matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `enable_registration_captcha`

-Uncomment to enable ReCaptcha checks when registering, preventing signup unless a captcha is answered.
+Set to true to enable ReCaptcha checks when registering, preventing signup unless a captcha is answered.
 Requires a valid ReCaptcha public/private key.
 Defaults to false.